Mark Alan Lovewell - Writer

 In 2007, Mark received three awards at the New England Press Association annual convention.
 He received a first place for environmental reporting for a special section he wrote and photographed on the state of Georges Bank in the fall of 2005.
-His employer, the Vineyard Gazette, received a first place for editorial special section for the same project.
-Plus, Mark received a third place general news for a photograph of the launching of the Island Home, a new ferry that started serving the Vineyard this year.
+His employer, the Vineyard Gazette, received a first place for writing a small editorial special section for the same project.
+Plus, Mark received a third place general news for a photograph of the launching of the Island Home, a new ferry that started serving the Vineyard.
 The launching took place in Mississippi.

 In recent years he has done a number of writing projects that went beyond the Vineyard shoreline.
 Here are but a few of his salty favorites.

 In April of 2006 he went to China to hunt for the New England bay scallop.
 His search and subsequent interviews with a number of Chinese experts resulted in a story about a $500 million aquaculture industry that is driving the Asian waterfront economy.
 There are hundreds of hatcheries and shellfish beds extending from the Straits of Taiwan all the way up to the Yellow Sea.

 Lobsters used to be this region’s number one seafood but in Southeastern Massachusetts the fishery is in decline.
 To draw attention to the struggles of local fishermen, he went out lobstering with Menemsha fisherman Pat Jenkinson.

 In the fall of 2005, Mr. Lovewell with the help of a team of editors and graphics colleagues at the Vineyard Gazette worked on and published a special section on the declining state of Georges Bank.
 The project began in the spring of 2005 with a two-week stormy cruise aboard a federal fisheries research vessel.
 The ship traveled more than a thousand miles of waters on the great bank.
-The special section is the most comprehensive writing project found anywhere in New England of the once fertile and now troubled fishing grounds.
+The special section remains the most comprehensive writing project found anywhere in New England of the once fertile and now troubled fishing grounds.